Innaba: British Mandate era

-1948, aftermath
+During the British Mandate period, 'Innaba was one of the key areas of Lime production for the developing urban centers along Palestine's coastal plain.

+1948 war and destruction

 The village was depopulated on July 10, 1948, after a military assault by the Israeli army.
 On the same day, Operation Danny head quarter ordered the Yiftach Brigade to blow up most of Innaba and Al-Tira, leaving only houses enough for a small garrison.

 The Israeli settlement of Kefar Shemu'el was established on Innaba land in 1950.